 Biophysical parameters within the tissues of the material to be preserved are investigated by differential scanning calorimetry (DSC).
 Measured heat flow changes are used for exploration of dehydration and glass transition processes, which are necessary for preservation of the tissues in liquid nitrogen.
 The glassy state is a condition of solutions within the cells in which they are solidified in an amorphous structure, which is much less damaging for the tissue than ice crystallisation taking place without cryoprotection.

 In Allium, the research group is also participating in the general germplasm characterisation and it has contributed to the development of plant descriptors.
 An image database of the garlic core collection of IPK gives an overview about 395 garlic and shallot accessions regarding important characters, ontogenesis of plants in selected accessions and the classification into infra-specific groups.
 Accessions from the international EURALLIVEG project were also included.

 Reconstruction of the inflorescence reduction in course of the domestication of garlic demonstrated with morphological pictures of various accessions of the garlic core collection.
 Above the pictures are the respective infra-specific groups.

 An international project was co-ordinated and successfully concluded by the research group within the EU regulation 870/2004 concerning the management of genetic resources.
 The main result is the establishment of a cryopreserved garlic collection which is maintained in genebanks of three countries (Czech Republic, Germany, and Poland).
 It includes also safety duplicates of all accessions.
-This cryo-genebank comprises 220 accessions, 202 of which are proposed to be flagged as European Accessions.
+This cryo-genebank comprises 220 accessions, 143 of which are flagged as European Accessions.
 A core collection of shallots from five genebanks was also circumscribed.
 Further work was done on virus elimination of garlic.
 The project was performed for rationalisation and increase of maintenance safety of both crops.